RedKenrok/webapp-toaln/README.md

 ## API credentials

 API credentials allow the app to be connected to the LLM provider of your choice.
 It is important to note that these credentials should be stored securely and not be provided to third-parties.
 This app breaks that rule since you are entering it into an online website, which is of course not recommend.
-This app however does not share the credentials outside of your browser, you can check this yourself by digging through the source code.
+This app however does not share the credentials outside of your browser, you can check this yourself by reading the source code.
+The following LLM providers are available *Anthropic*, *DeepSeek*, *Google*, *OpenAI* and *OpenRouter*.
 If you are up for using this app you can read below on how you can obtain access to your API credentials.

-### Anthropic

-TODO:

-### DeepSeek

-TODO:

 ### Google AI Studio